asanchezmanas/sampelit/docs/guides/users/shopify_guide.md

 ### Uninstalling Completely

-To remove Samplit from your store:
+To remove Sampelit from your store:

-**Option 1: From Samplit**
+**Option 1: From Sampelit**
 1. Dashboard → Integrations → Shopify
 2. Click **Disconnect**
 3. Confirm removal

 **Option 2: From Shopify**
 1. Shopify Admin → Settings → Apps and sales channels
-2. Find Samplit
+2. Find Sampelit
 3. Click **Uninstall**

 Both methods will: